-Prerequisites: BUSN 1010
+Prerequisites: BUSN 1010 OR one of the following options:

-Or either BUSN 2300 or ALHS 1090 and BUSN 2310, ALHS 1100, or ALHS 1011
+BUSN 2300 or ALHS 1090, and BUSN 2310, ALHS 1010 or ALHS 1011

 BUSN 2380: Medical Administrative Assistant Internship I

 Provides student work experience in a medical office environment.
 Topics include: application of classroom knowledge and skills, work environment functions, and listening/following directions.
 Students will be under the supervision of the Business Administrative Technology program faculty and/or persons designated to coordinate work experience arrangements.
 Credits: 4